A woman moved the city of Venice - literally

 The very location of present-day Venice was determined by a widowed socialite from Chicago — Bertha Honore Palmer.

 Palmer, the wealthy widow of Potter Palmer, Chicago real estate investor and developer of Chicago’s famed Palmer House Hotel, came to Florida in 1910.
-She quickly became one of the largest landowners in what was then an area that encompassed Sarasota and Manatee counties, built a home at what is today known as Historic Spanish Point, and set about to encourage her wealthy friends from all over the world to come to this area.
-The area today known as Palmer Ranch, was a significant portion of her vast holdings.
+She quickly became one of the largest landowners in what was then an area that encompassed Sarasota and Manatee counties (and was called Manatee County).
+She built a home at what is today known as Historic Spanish Point, and set about to encourage her wealthy friends from all over the world to come to this area.
+The area today known as Palmer Ranch was a significant portion of her vast holdings.

 As a young socialite in Chicago, Palmer served on the board of the Columbian Exposition, aka the Chicago World’s Fair in 1893.
 After she was widowed, she acquired homes in London and Paris as well as her mansion in Chicago.

-In 1910, Palmer decided to get down to business and set about developing some 80,000 acres in what is today known as Sarasota and Manatee counties.
+In 1910, Palmer decided to get down to business and set about developing some 80,000 acres of her Southwest Florida property.
 She acquired the original Webb homestead at Spanish Point, created lavish gardens there with plans for a stately house which would be called The Oaks.

 The Seaboard Air Line Railway had extended its tracks to about where Nokomis is today.
-With plans to develop the land south of there by Palmer’s Sarasota-Venice land development company, Palmer convinced the railroad to extend its tracks to what is today known as Venice.
-The area was first named Horse and Chaise by its homesteaders, the Knight family.
+Planning to develop her land to the south, Palmer convinced the railroad to extend its tracks to what is today known as Venice.
+(The area was first named Horse and Chaise by its homesteaders, the Knight family.)

 Moving the name south left the previous Venice in need of a name.
 Briefly named Potter in honor of Bertha’s late husband, Nokomis was selected and a post office established there soon after.